2026-2027 Michigan Ross MBA Essay Tips and Example Essays

 2.2.
 Essay 2 Tips

-In this essay prompt, you’re given an opportunity to show the admissions committee how you’ll contribute to the unique diversity of the class in a way that no one else will.
+In this essay prompt, you’re given an opportunity to show the admissions committee a side of you that no one else in the class can claim, in a way that goes beyond your resume and transcript.

 Once you’ve brainstormed, I would also suggest filtering your list based on which stories can be told in a STAR format, since these will have more impact than general statements, especially considering the tiny word count.

 Finally, choose the prompt that best connects with your story and ensure that you frame your introduction and conclusion to mirror the wording of the prompt.
-For example, if you choose to focus on what makes you unique but don’t actually mention why the story you’re sharing makes you unique in your essay, the essay won’t work exceptionally well.
+For example, if you choose the prompt about something that didn’t go as planned but spend your whole essay on the thing that went wrong rather than what you did next, the essay won’t work exceptionally well.

 To end, if you have space, you might want to share a sentence or two about how you’ll contribute what you’ve learned with this story/experience at Ross.
 This isn’t required, however, so don’t worry if you don’t have space.